Am I in trouble if the property my HELOC was for is not in my name and is now in default?

 Next Post:» What would happen if we stopped paying the second mortgage?

-Tagged with: Due on Sale • HELOC • Quit Claim Deed
+Tags: Due on Sale • HELOC • Quit Claim Deed